JimKnopfIoT/CJMCU-232H-enclosure/README.md

 ## 3D Case

-The enclosure consists of 2 parts which are screwed together.
+The enclosure consists of 2 parts which held together by itself.

 Requirements:
 * 3D printer